salma-org-97/cron-scheduler/README.md

 ### Example 1
 Create a cronjob to be executed every 2 minutes, that is expected to run for 1 second.

+Ideally, if this were a published npm package, it should be used as such:

 ```javascript

 const createCronJob = require('cron-scheduler')